v-exec/Purity/README.md

 #### Attributes

-It contains `attributes`, which are declared through the attribute name, followed by a colon, and the information to be attributed to said attribute.
+It contains `attributes`, which are the primary constituents of an `artifact`.

+These are declared through the attribute name, followed by a colon, and the information to be attributed to said attribute.

+All `attributes`, aside from `name` are optional, and can be omitted without issue.
+They can also be declared in any order.

+Some attributes are collected automatically, like the `file path`.
+The artifact declaration `.txt` files inside folders have their path to the root of _Purity_ saved in their `path` property.

 ```
 name: text